zpriddy/ZP_EchoNestPy/README.md

 ### To Do:
 * Add chnage mode to Nest and Alexa for Away / Home
 * Add better support for multi-Nest Households.
+* Add check in time of inbound requests for security.
 * Improve sample utterances
 * Add better help.